 SFPRD's associates have devoted years to finding a way to overcome these problems.
-The result is the Pressurized Instant (Pi) Foam System, an automatic foam-based system with a speed and intensity that can extinguish a fire on any tank, no matter how big, in three minutes or less.
-The Pi Foam System can accomplish this feat because its pressure is not created by pumps; rather, the foam is stored in a vessel under pressure, created long before any fire event.
-Therefore, the Pi Foam System's capacity is scalable to any tank size.
+The result is the Pressurised instant (Pi) foam system, an automatic foam-based system with a speed and intensity that can extinguish a fire on any tank, no matter how big, in three minutes or less.

+The Pi foam system can accomplish this feat because its pressure is not created by pumps; rather, the foam is stored in a vessel under pressure, created long before any fire event.
+Therefore, the Pi foam system's capacity is scalable to any tank size.
 The vessel is linked to a network of pipes that connect to foam dispensers strategically mounted along the rims of the tanks.
-When fire strikes, sensors send a signal that opens the vessel's valves, unleashing the foam with up to 20 times higher intensity (40-80 l/m2/min or 1-2 gpm/ft2/min) than traditional, fixed systems can muster.
+When fire strikes, sensors send a signal that opens the vessel's valves, unleashing the foam with up to 20 times higher intensity (40-80 l/m2/ min or 1-2 gpm/ft2/min) than traditional, fixed systems can muster.
 Against that quantity of foam, the fire does not stand a chance, thus the possibility of a quick, less than three-minute extinguishment time.
 The tank emerges unscathed.
 With the fire burning for such a short period of time, the temperature of the tank wall never reaches a critical value, so no deformation will occur.
 The tank can be put back in operation in a much shorter period of time.
 The product inside the tank is also saved.
-And not a single fire fighter's life is threatened.